- Our Ph.D. can be combined with other degrees such as the M.P.H. or M.D.

 - Systems theories

-The dissertation process focuses on producing rigorous scientific thinkers who can integrate these skills and knowledge to identify and address vital research questions, and who can create, test, and use theory-based, policy and clinically relevant, explanations of important healthcare phenomena.
+The dissertation process focuses on producing rigorous scientific thinkers who can integrate these skills and knowledge to identify and address vital research questions, and who can propose, test, and communicate creative solutions to real world policy and healthcare issues.